-Ron G. Wiser serves as a director, President and Chief Executive Officer of Bank of the Southwest (a member of the Bank) and as a director and Secretary/Treasurer of its privately held holding company, New Mexico National Financial, Inc. (Roswell, New Mexico).
-He has served as President of Bank of the Southwest since 1996 and as its Chief Executive Officer since December 2003.
+Ron G. Wiser serves as a director and Chief Executive Officer of Bank of the Southwest (a member of the Bank) and as a director and Treasurer of its privately held holding company, New Mexico National Financial, Inc. (Roswell, New Mexico).
+He has served as Chief Executive Officer of Bank of the Southwest since December 2003.
 Mr. Wiser also served as Chief Executive Officer of Bank of the Southwest from 1996 to November 2000.
-He has served as Secretary/Treasurer of New Mexico National Financial, Inc. and as a director of both companies since 1996.
-Mr. Wiser is a past board member and president of the New Mexico Bankers Association and he previously served on the Community Bankers Council of the ABA.
+Further, from 1996 to February 2022, he served as President of Bank of the Southwest.
+He has served as Treasurer of New Mexico National Financial, Inc. and as a director of both companies since 1996.
+From 1996 to January 2022, Mr. Wiser also served as Secretary of New Mexico National Financial, Inc. Mr. Wiser is a past board member and president of the New Mexico Bankers Association and he previously served on the Community Bankers Council of the ABA.
 Mr. Wiser is a Certified Public Accountant and he currently serves as Chairman of the Bank's Audit Committee.